US and China agree to critical extension, preventing tariff surge on the world’s two largest economies | News Channel 3-12

 By Elisabeth Buchwald, Phil Mattingly, CNN

-(CNN) — The United States and China agreed to pause tariff hikes on each other’s goods for an additional 90 days, a White House official told CNN.
+(CNN) — The United States and China agreed to pause tariff hikes on each other’s goods for an additional 90 days, according to an executive order signed by President Donald Trump on Monday.
 Without the agreement, tariffs were set to immediately surge, risking a return to ultra-high levels that had formed an effective blockade on trade between the world’s two largest economies.

-The news, first reported by CNBC, comes hours ahead of a 12:01 am ET deadline when tariffs on Chinese goods were set to rise to 64% from 30%.
-It’s unclear what rates China would have charged on American goods, which are currently subject to minimum 10% tariffs.
+The news, first reported by CNBC, comes hours ahead of a 12:01 am ET deadline when tariffs on Chinese goods were set to rise to 54% from 30%, and Chinese tariffs on American exports would return to 34% from 10%.

+In a joint statement with the US, China confirmed the 90-day trade truce extension and said it would maintain the 10% tariffs it has imposed on American goods during that period.
+The statement was based on the bilateral negotiations that took place in Sweden last month, it said.

-It also comes after President Donald Trump imposed a slew of “reciprocal” tariffs on trading partners around the world, which have raised the United States’ effective tariff rate to levels not seen since the Great Depression.
+The extension comes after Trump imposed a slew of “reciprocal” tariffs on trading partners around the world, which have raised the United States’ effective tariff rate to levels not seen since the Great Depression.

-After meeting in Sweden last month, Chinese negotiators went as far as to say that a deal was reached.
+After meeting in Sweden in July, Chinese negotiators went as far as to say that a deal was reached.
 Treasury Secretary Scott Bessent and US Trade Representative Jamieson Greer, both of whom attended the meeting, disputed that, saying nothing was final without Trump’s word.

 “We’ll see what happens.
 They’ve been dealing quite nicely.
 The relationship is very good with President Xi and myself,” Trump said earlier on Monday.

-Note: This story has been updated.
-An earlier version misstated the tariff rate the United States would have placed on Chinese goods if the pause had not been extended